VysotskiVadim/VysotskiVadim.blog/_drafts/detect_memory_leaks.markdown

 ## Introduction

 Regular Android application doesn't live long.
-Users switch between applications and OS kills unused applications.
+Users switch between applications and OS kills unused ones.
 Even if an application leaks a little memory, it usually don't cause crash with out of memory exception (OOM).

 Some Android applications do live long.
-I had a case with navigation app that uses [Mapbox Navigation SDK](https://github.com/mapbox/mapbox-navigation-android).
+I had a case with navigator app that uses [Mapbox Navigation SDK](https://github.com/mapbox/mapbox-navigation-android).
 The app was always in foreground, it was restarted only together with OS.
 Small memory leak can cause OOM after a day, or week, or month.
 How to detect a small memory leak if it can reveal itself only after a month?